 Concrete failure analysis is a complex process.
 That’s because engineering is a conservative profession.
 After all, who wants us to take unnecessary risks when public safety and millions of dollars are at stake?
 Engineers use factors of safety to take into account everything from variability in material strengths to magnitudes of applied loads.
 So when things go badly wrong with a concrete structure, particularly when it collapses, there’s usually more than one cause.
 In large construction projects that almost always means more than one entity contributed to the failure.
 How do we sort out what caused the problem and who is responsible?

-Start with the big picture
+Get the big picture

 A key question is why we need a concrete failure analysis in the first place.
 Observations from the client such as what they noticed when can help guide the investigation.